 State vs Nation

-It is common for people and even leaders referring to their countries as nation or State.
-Though there is nothing wrong as a nation is often referred to as a member state frequently in world bodies such as UN, it has to be remembered that state and nations are treated as separate entities especially in political science.
-For one, when being referred to as a State, capital S is used instead of lowercase s to differentiate from ordinary word state that refers to condition of an object or entity.
+State and nation are two of the most confused words irrespective of there being a clear difference between both.
+It is common to see people and even leaders invariably referring to their countries as nation or State.
+There is nothing wrong in that, in some aspects.
+A nation is often referred to as a Member State in the world bodies such as UN.
+But, it has to be remembered that state and nations are treated as separate entities especially in political science.
+A country, when being referred to as a State, capital S is used instead of lowercase s to differentiate from ordinary word state that refers to condition of an object or entity.
 There are more differences in a State and a nation as described in this article.

-On the other hand, a state is defined as a patch of land with a sovereign government in political science.
-There are states that are also nations and in such circumstances they are called nation-states.
+On the other hand, a State is defined in political science as a patch of land with a sovereign government.
+A State is the political unit that has the sovereign power over a piece of land.
+A State can also be defined as a community that lives under the power of the government.
+This State is also an organized community in a particular area.
+There are States that are also nations and in such circumstances they are called nation-states.
 The situation is troublesome when a state overlaps the boundaries of several nations and this is when there are often civil wars.
 At present there are 195 nations (including nation states).
-A state that is recognized as sovereign by outside countries is regarded as a nation.
+A State that is recognized as sovereign by outside countries is regarded as a nation.

-There is another state (with a lower case s) which is one of the constituent parts of a country and nearly all countries of the world are divided into number of states.
+There is another state (with a lower case s), which is one of the constituent parts of a country.
+Nearly all the countries of the world are divided into a number of states.
 Some examples are the states of US and the states of India.